stepan662/tcgp/README.md

 This file specifies tree controlled grammar.

-Mandatory part is controlled grammar, which syntax is following, this part must be defined first:
+Mandatory part is controlled grammar, which syntax is following.
+This part must be defined first:

 ~~~
 grammar = (